doublethreedigital/social-shots/README.md

 ## Social Shots

-**🚧  This addon is still fairly experimental but you're free to pull it in and give it a try.**

 Social Shots allows you to generate social sharing images dynamically.
 All you need is HTML, CSS & Antlers.

 This repository contains the source code of Social Shots.
 While Social Shots itself is free and doesn't require a license, you can [donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.